 Are you looking for a place to get some fresh air and get away from it all?
 There are over 200-miles waiting to be explored by foot, horseback, bike or paddle.

 A group of artists, preservationists, and an attorney formed a coalition to restore and preserve the building.
-The rooms were transformed into a beautiful art gallery where works could be displayed.
+The rooms were transformed into a beautiful art gallery where works could be displayed and gift shop to support the organization.

 Coffee is a must for many travelers and finding a good coffee shop is often the first item on their list!
 Fortunately for those individuals, Ross County has several phenomenal establishments where the coffee is hot and the service is warm and welcoming.